Industrial R&D Fellowships

 In Economic Action Plan 2014, the Government of Canada indicated that Mitacs will become the single delivery agent of federal support for postdoctoral industrial R&D fellowships.
 As a result, NSERC will wind down the Industrial R&D Fellowships Program, with resources being redeployed to other priorities within NSERC.

 Applications for this program will no longer be accepted.
 Existing funding commitments will be honoured.

 Accessibility Notice: If you cannot access the following content, please contact the On-line Services Helpdesk by e-mail at

-||$30,000 per year for two years plus a minimum contribution of $10,000 per year from the host organization|
+||$30,000 per year for two years plus a minimum contribution of $15,000 per year from the host company

 |How to Apply